 Health & Safety Travel Tips 2020

-While it’s always good to stay safe and prioritise your health, we understand that sometimes, rescheduling just isn’t going to work out.
+While it’s always good to stay safe and prioritize your health, we understand that sometimes, rescheduling just isn’t going to work out.
 Instead, put these easy and helpful tips to use when you’re travelling, or even when you’re at home!
 If you do travel, make sure you have travel insurance to cover you and/or your loved ones.
 Compare travel insurance to find the most suitable travel insurance coverage, whether you’re travelling solo, as a family or in a group.